albertwidi/go-project-example/README.md

 This is an example for Go project.

 The motivation behind this project is to learn and widen my limited knowledge about programming, project design, and concepts implementation.
-In this project, we will try to implement business logic/flow into Go program for various use-cases.
+In this project, I will try to implement business logic/flow into Go program for various use-cases.

 Some of them might not follow existing specs/standards, feel free to open issues, and please let me know.

-## The Project

-The project theme is `Property`.
-I will try to build a Property application, where people able to search and book the property.

-### Use-cases

-1. Users were able to register and log in.
-2. Users were able to register their Properties.
-3. Users were able to book a Property.
-4. Users were able to receive notifications and have a notification inbox.

 ## Designing Project For Industrial Programming